-Upon successful completion of the 12month curriculum the graduate is eligible to take the North Carolina Licensing Examination given by the North Carolina State Board of Nursing.
+Upon successful completion of the 12 month curriculum the graduate is eligible to take the North Carolina Licensing Examination given by the North Carolina State Board of Nursing.
 Successful completion of the examinations licenses an individual as a Practical Nurse.
+Students may enter this program fall quarter only.